-You can prepare yourself by going through Aarhus University's online introductory course Study@AU which gives you answers to several practical questions.
+You can prepare yourself by going through Aarhus University's online introductory course Study@AU which introduces you to digital platforms, counselling, support units, and life as a student.

-You will be introduced to digital platforms, counselling and support units, and life as a student.
-This online introduction consists of modules, which you can go through seperately.
+The introduction consists of modules, which you can go through seperately.
 The entire introduction takes about 2 hours.
 You can access the course in Brightspace from mid-August – under “My courses".

 I would like to welcome you to the economics programme at the Department of Economics and Business Economics, where you will have a unique opportunity to develop personally and professionally.